-Ms. Usifer's roles as CFO consultant with Clarkston Executive Alliance and as CFO of Seventh Generation Inc., a distributor of its brand of household and personal care products, provides invaluable guidance to the Company.
-Ms. Usufer has been a member of The Green Mountain Care Board ("GMCB") since May 2017.
-The 5 member board of the GMCB are appointed to terms by the Governor of Vermont and regulate health care spenders in the State.
-The GMCB regulates the 14 hospital budgets accounting to approximately \$25 billion in revenue, insurance rates and the certificate of needs process.
+Ms. Usifer's role as CFO of Seventh Generation Inc., a distributor of its brand of household and personal care products, provides invaluable guidance to the Company.
+Ms. Usifer has been a member of The Green Mountain Care Board ("GMCB") since May 2017.
+The 5 member board of the GMCB are appointed to terms by the Governor of Vermont and regulate health care spending in the State.
+The GMCB regulates the 14 hospital budgets accounting to approximately \$2.5 billion in revenue, insurance rates and the certificate of needs process.
 From April 2009 until April 2012, Ms. Usifer served as Vice President of Investor Relations with Church & Dwight, a major producer of baking soda and consumer products.
 In addition, Ms. Usifer's past experience as senior finance director at Church & Dwight and Chief Financial Officer of Armkel, LLC greatly benefits the Company's oversight of its quarterly and annual financial reporting obligations.
-Moreover, Ms. Usifer's knowledge of financial and accounting matters qualify her as the Board's audit committee financial expert, and her in-depth knowledge of consumer goods benefits the Company's investment efforts in this industry.
+Moreover, Ms. Usifer's knowledge of financial and accounting matters qualify her as the Board's audit committee financial expert, and her in-depth knowledge of consumer goods benefits the Company is investment efforts in this industry.
 Ms. Usifer's previous service on the Board also provides her with a specific understanding of the Company, its operations, and the business and regulatory issues facing business development companies.
 Ms. Usifer's independence from us and the Advisor enhances her service as Chair of the Board's Audit Committee and as a member of its Governance and Compensation Committee.